 Summary: Foam is used for energy management in most helmets.
 There are many types, but EPS is still the choice for most bike helmets.
-The ideal foam would be stiffer in hard impacts, softer in lighter impacts, light, cheap, reliable to manufacture and easy to ventilate.
+The ideal foam would be stiffer in hard impacts, softer in lesser impacts, light, cheap, reliable to manufacture and easy to ventilate.
 Other materials in liners include deformable plastic constructs, air bladders and beads.
 Appearing in 2019 are 3d printed helmet liners with honeycomb structures or columns.
 Some promise to reduce rotational impact energy, thought be associated with concussions.
 Additive manufacturing and heirarchical material research could bring us far better helmet liner materials in the future.

 Crash Energy ManagementIn lab tests to US standards, helmets are dropped with headforms inside and are expected to keep the g forces registered inside the headform below 300 g.
 (We have a page on "What is a g" if you are not familiar with the term.)